-The formal complaint process begins by completing the Formal Complaint Form, which can be obtained from the Student Liaison.
+The formal complaint process begins by completing the Formal Complaint Form, which can be found here or obtained from the Student Liaison.
 Formal complaints are taken seriously by the College.
 Frivolous or harassing complaints can result in discipline.
 The formal complaint must be in writing and should include: